bmuschko/ckad-crash-course/exercises/03-creating-using-secret/instructions.md

 # Exercise 3

-In this exercise, you will
+In this exercise, you will first create a Secret from literal values.
+Next, you'll create a Pod and consume the Secret as environment variables.
+Finally, you'll print out its values from within the container.

 ## Configuring a Pod to Use a Secret